 Also of interest is that Battlefield has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Battlefield telecommute to their jobs.
-Overall, about 12.48% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Battlefield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Battlefield residents report their race to be White, followed by Asian.
 Important ancestries of people in Battlefield include German, English, Irish, French, and Scottish.